thomasfinstad/terraform-provider-vyos-rolling/docs/resources/policy_route_rule.md

 - `starttime` (String) Time of day to start matching rule
 - `stopdate` (String) Date to stop matching rule
 - `stoptime` (String) Time of day to stop matching rule
-- `utc` (String) Interpret times for startdate, stopdate, starttime and stoptime to be UTC
+- `utc` (Boolean) Interpret times for startdate, stopdate, starttime and stoptime to be UTC
 - `weekdays` (String) Weekdays to match rule on